valohai/docs/source/tutorials/learning-paths/fundamentals/_shared/_3-outputs-end.rst

     You'll also have the option to copy your cloud data store's URL (e.g. ``s3://``, ``gs://``, or ``azure://``.
 You can use either the datum URL or the cloud provider URL for your Valohai executions.

     The advantage of using ``datum://`` is that it allows Valohai keep track of that exact file and version.
-This allows you to later on trace back files and understand where different files are used, or for example know which pipeline was ran to generate a trained model file.
+This allows you to later on trace back files and understand where different files are used, or for example to keep track of which pipeline was ran to generate a trained model file.

 Setting datum aliases
 --------------------------------